What is STEM Education and Why is it Important? A Guide for Parents and Students

 1. Builds a Strong Foundation for Future Learning

-Early exposure to STEM concepts prepares kids for advanced learning in high school and college.
-Simple activities like LEGO robotics, DIY science experiments, and beginner coding games lay the groundwork for future STEM success.
+Early STEM exposure sets kids up for success in school and beyond.
+Projects like LEGO robotics, simple science experiments, or coding for kids with Scratch lay the groundwork for advanced learning.

 2. Makes Learning Fun and Engaging